KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 5. Draft the Risk Management Process (“RMP”) document

-If a UCITS intends to use derivatives, it must prepare an RMP document for submission to the Central Bank of Ireland.
+If a UCITS intends to use derivatives, it must prepare an RMP document for submission to the Central Bank.

 An RMP details the staff, procedures and systems utilised by the investment manager to manage the risks associated with the use of derivatives.
 It is necessary to complete such a RMP even where derivatives are utilised exclusively for hedging purposes.